mpaditya/EVA4-B2/S5 Notebook 1/Readme.md

-This is the frist notebook/experiment for the S5 Assignment Solution.
+This is the first notebook/experiment for the S5 Assignment Solution.
 In this notebook, predominantly Convolution blocks have been used without any special layers to establish the baseline.

 ### Target